myedapp/developer-coding-test/INSTRUCTIONS.md

 ## Submitting your solution

 Fork this repository, create a new branch in Git, and commit your changes on that branch.
 When you have finished, push your changes, and open a Pull Request against this repository.
+Follow the guide: https://help.github.com/en/articles/creating-a-pull-request-from-a-fork

 We’re looking forward to your innovative solutions!